 Apply as a PSEO Student

-If you have been a PSEO student at MCTC and are graduating from high school, apply as a returning student instead of following the application procedure below.
+If you have been a PSEO student at MCTC and you are graduating from high school, apply as a returning student instead of following the application steps on this page.

-If you want to take classes in the summer, are from out of state or missed the application deadlines, you may apply for MCTC’s High School Non-PSEO Program (see below).
+If you want to take classes in the summer, are from out-of-state or missed the application deadlines, you may apply for MCTC’s High School Non-PSEO Program.

 Is PSEO right for me?

-Before you start the application process, stop to ask yourself these questions.
-Talk with your high school counselor and your parents or guardian to get their help in considering the following:
+Before you start the application process, talk with your high school counselor and your parents or guardian to get their help in considering the following:

 - Have I shown that I’m a responsible person who can get to classes and complete assignments on my own?

-- Will I miss not being involved in high school?
+- Will I miss not being as involved at my high school?

 - Will I be able to arrange my schedule so I can get to classes on both campuses?